garrandall/popular-music-data/tracks/down-4-whateva-nuttin--nyce.md

 Set it off with the strip
 Up to Strawberry Hill
 Then hit the chronic
-You know i feel so by.i.onic
+You know I feel so by.i.onic
 Damn it!
 And I exhale you like to get deep
 So deep